Izenda7Series/docs-html/_sources/dev/dev_dep_1_key_components.rst.txt

 Copying Reports from One Environment To Another
 -----------------------------------------------

-Reports can be copied from one Izenda instance to another via the Izenda Copy Console.
-To use the Copy Console in integrated modes, a route must exist in your application that allows for a user to authenticate with your application and immediately returns an access_token to be used with Izenda API interactions.
-In the diagram above, this route corresponds to the "/copyconsoleauth
-" route.

-A detailed description of the Copy Console and its requirements can be found at `here <https://www.izenda.com/docs/ui/doc_copy_console.html>`_
+Reports can be copied from one Izenda instance to another via an import/export process.
+First you would need to export the report (.birt file) and/or dashboard (.bidb file), and then you would need to import it into another environment.
+The process of exporting reports from one environment and importing it into another can be done through the `UI <https://www.izenda.com/docs/ui/doc_import_report_dashboard_definition.html>`_ or the `API <https://www.izenda.com/docs/swagger/import-export.html>`_.